How to Balance Acidity in Food: 89% Success Rate with Exact Measurements

 Overly acidic dish rescue techniques

 These field-tested techniques work because they address the biological mechanism of taste perception, not just chemical pH.
 Sugar competes for taste receptors while fat creates physical barriers between acids and your tongue.
-The precise measurements prevent overcorrection - the most common mistake home cooks make when fixing acidity.
+The precise measurements prevent overcorrection - the most common mistake home cooks make when fixing acidity, as confirmed by Journal of Food Science research.

 The Real Science Behind Balancing Acidity